rickbeeloo/barbell/README.md

 By understanding these components, you can create patterns tailored to your specific experimental needs.
 If you have any further questions or need additional clarification, feel free to ask!

 ## Features

 - 📜 Annotate FASTQ files with barcode information
 - 🚀 Supports multi-threading for faster processing
 - ⚙️ Optional autotuning for selecting the main parameter
-- 🧩 Extremely modular and advanced filtering for custom experiments can be done using patterns
+- 🧩 Extremely modular and advanced filtering for custom experiments using patterns

 ## License

 This project is licensed under the MIT License.

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue.

 ## Contact

-For any questions or issues, please open an issue on GitHub
+For any questions or issues, please open an issue on GitHub.